wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 borders of the image).
 You can think of the computation applied to each pixel as a "micro-task".
-All these micro-tasks has the same work and do the same thing (i.e., they run the same code), but on different data (the different neighboring pixels of different pixels).
+All these micro-tasks has the same work and do the same thing (i.e., they run the same code), but on different data (the neighboring pixels of different pixels).
 This is called **data parallelism**.
-It is a bit of a strange term because it's just like *task parallelism*, just with very fine granularity.
+It is a bit of a strange term because it's just like *task parallelism*, but with very fine granularity.
 Regardless, it should be straightforward to perform the transform on, say, 4 cores: just give each core a quarter of the pixels to process!

-More generally, if the total work of the "oil" task is *X* and  if we have *n* cores, we could perform the  work using *n* tasks each with *X/n* work.
+More generally, if the total work of the "oil" task is $X$ and if we have
+$n$ cores, we could perform the work using $n$ tasks each with $X/n$ work.
-This assumes *X* is divisible by *n*.
-This is likely not quite the case, but a close approximation if the number of pixels is much  larger than the number of  cores, which will assume here.
+This assumes $X$ is divisible by $n$.
+This is likely not quite the case, but a close approximation if the number of pixels is much larger than the number of cores, which we will assume here.

 The program's DAG now is now as follows: